 The UN Principles for Responsible Investment (UN PRI) have awarded Robeco excellent scores.
 Robeco obtained the highest possible score for the sustainability of its strategy and governance.
 ESG integration and active ownership in equity, fixed income and private equity strategies also received excellent scores, with four A+ and two A ratings.

-Peter Ferket, Head of Investments and Member of Robeco’s Executive Committee: Sustainability Investing is and will remain an important strategic pillar for Robeco, so I’m very happy with these excellent UN PRI assessment results, especially with the A+ for the most important module, Strategy & Governance.
+Carola van Lamoen, Head of Active Ownership: Sustainability Investing is and will remain an important strategic pillar for Robeco, so I’m very happy with these excellent UN PRI assessment results, especially with the A+ for the most important module, Strategy & Governance.
 I’m convinced that constantly improving our SI approach and collaborating closely with RobecoSAM will enable us to remain a global leader in Sustainability Investing.”

 This year, for the first time, Robeco conducted an internal audit on the assessment report, underlining Robeco’s thorough approach towards the assessment.
 Robeco is one of the very first asset managers in the world to have done this.
 As clients and other stakeholders are increasingly scrutinizing the sustainability investing approaches of asset managers, there is a growing demand for accountability and verification.
 This is an important step in that direction.

 An overview of the categories in which Robeco was assessed and the 2017 scores can be found below.

 In line with Principle 6, PRI signatories such as Robeco must "report on their activities and progress towards implementing the Principles".
 This reporting should be done per asset class.
 Signatories are scored for each UN PRI principle and the scores are measured against those of other investment managers that have signed the UN PRI.